denzelrenner/Dissertation/README.md

 sbatch ~/scripts/panta_scripts/panta_030pid_e7_LD07_split_1173genomes.sh
 ```

 3. To create the plot for the pan-genome YOU MUST BE ON YOUR LOCAL MACHINE.
 You must also have matplot lib version 3.8.3 installed and numpy 1.25.0 installed as well.
 Once you have those installed go to the command line and run the command below.
 This will open a new window with the pan-genome plot present and you can take a screenshot or save it to your machine.
+This script can be found in the directory `~/scripts/panta_scripts`.

 ```bash
 python3 pangenome_plot.py